Help is On the Way

 For all cases, we can’t predict a dog’s learning curve or an owner’s compliance with the program, so we can’t offer a guarantee on a certain number of sessions to resolution.
 Behavior just doesn’t work like that!

-In some cases, we may request video or veterinary oversight of the behavior issue and we’ll set another appointment after these items are completed, at no additional charge.
+In some cases, we may request video of the behavior issue.
 Please only take video if requested – don’t put anyone in a dangerous situation just for the camera!

 Can you guarantee you'll fix my dog's behavior?